Mecademic/mecademicpy/README.md

 [Manage robot variables](#manage-robot-variables) that can be used across all robot APIs (TCP/IP, cyclic protocols, or Python), using functions such as GetVariable, SetVariable, CreateVariable, DeleteVariable, and ListVariables.
-Variables are also automatically exposed via the robot.vars interface as easy-to-use, read/write Python attributes (e.g., robot.vars.myVar = [...]).
+Variables are also automatically exposed via the robot.variables interface as easy-to-use, read/write Python attributes (e.g., robot.variables.myVar = [...]).

 ### Synchronous and asynchronous modes